-Make Expected and Unexpected Appearances at School
+Parents Can Make Expected and Unexpected Visits at School

-Children want and need to know that school is a high priority to you, and when they feel this, the level of concern for their work, their effort in class, and their behavior is raised.
+Children want and need to know that school is a high priority to you.
+When they feel this, the level of concern for their work, their effort in class, and their behavior is raised.
 They want YOU to catch them doing well.
-If they know you are coming, of course they are at their best, but we need that all the time.
+If they know you are coming, of course they are at their best.
+However, we need that all the time.
 Plus, this gives you an opportunity to see how your child is learning and what is expected for his/her grade level.

 A teacher’s job is challenging and exhausting.
 Most days, teachers barely get a bathroom break or lunch, and there are always materials to cut out, work to display, or most importantly, children who need tutoring.
 If you have the time, there is always room for you to help in some way.
 This too shows your child that his/her education is valuable, and just think how helping a young child read will make you feel.

 If you make a routine of going over checked work together, then you will get an opportunity to reinforce great effort and achievement and correct errors.
 Plus, there are often very important messages sent home that you may miss!
 If you do not see papers, be sure to ask your child’s teacher.
 There may be an issue to resolve.

 It is pretty easy to see when a parent watches over homework and when the child is working independently without the parent around.
-Believe it or not, some parents believe that doing the child’s homework for them is helpful.
+Believe it or not, some parents believe that doing the child’s homework FOR them is helpful.
 Sadly, it means the child misses out on the necessary practice.
-When your child has homework, supervise, but with some distance to allow your child to figure it out on his/her own when possible.
-If the child truly needs you to model it for him/her, then give some direction, but again, do not do it for him/her.
+When your child has homework, supervise it.
+However, keep some distance to allow your child to figure it out on his/her own when possible.
+If the child truly needs you to model it for him/her, then give some direction.
+Again, do not do it for him/her.

-Make Reading a Routine for the Whole Family
+Parents Can Make Reading a Nightly Routine

-Want the most growth possible for your child this year?
-Of course you do!
-If that’s the case, let him/her see you reading, writing, and doing math, and set aside time where all electronics are turned off and everyone reads.
-Can’t do that?
-Then, make sure books are carried along wherever you go so you are prepared for reading at any time such as when you’re at the doctor’s office, while you wait in the drive thru line, or when you’re traveling around town on errands.
+Another suggestions is to keep books handy.
+Books can be carried along wherever you go so you are prepared for reading at any time.
+There is always times you have to wait such as in the doctor’s office, while you wait in the drive thru line, or when you’re traveling around town on errands.
 Every minute counts, and if you challenge each other on the number of books you can read this year, you will see that your expectations will be far exceeded.
 By next summer, that routine will be in place, and Summer Slide will NOT be an issue for your child.